alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 // Create a variable and assign it a number const num = 10

-// Create an if statement that checks
+// Create an if statement that tests
 // if the value of num variable is bigger than 5
 // this is the condition
 if (num > 5) {